 In a developing country like India, the consequence of infertility is worsened due to socio-cultural factors.
-For example, it is common notion in India that a marriage is futile until it gives birth to a child.
+For example, it is a common notion in India that a marriage is futile until it gives birth to a child.
 It is also found that across the world women are stigmatized more than men even if the man is not potent.
-In India, in most cases women are labelled as ‘infertile’ if the couple is childless without even going for any diagnostic test of the male counterparts.
+In India, in most cases, women are labeled as ‘infertile’ if the couple is childless without even going for any diagnostic test of the male counterparts.
 An infertility study in Andhra Pradesh, India, reported that approximately 70% of women who experienced infertility would be punished for their “failure” through physical violence.
 Severe violence as a result of childlessness was reported by nearly 20% of the women.
 Besides such explicit physical traumatizing manifestations, the extent of infertility affects the mental well-being of the women as well.
 Serious psychological issues like Depression, anxiety, and deteriorated general mental health are found to be common.

 What is Depression?

 People often confuse mood swings with depression.
 It’s necessary to understand what depression is.
-Persistent sadness or low mood, loss of interests or pleasure, fatigue or low energy is common symptoms of depression.
-One must keep in mind that persistence of such symptoms for at least duration of two weeks is necessary for diagnosis of depression.
+Persistent sadness or low mood, loss of interests or pleasure, fatigue or low energy are common symptoms of depression.
+One must keep in mind that the persistence of such symptoms for at least a duration of two weeks is necessary for the diagnosis of depression.
 The easiest way to understand whether one is suffering from depression is to check whether the person has lost interest in the activities they used to enjoy before or not.
 Depression is the most frequently found mental issue, hence, is called the ‘common cold of psychiatry’.

 As Depression is almost the most common response of mind to any unexpected, negative event, it is unnecessary to say that infertility may also have depression as an outcome.
 In a study by Nelson et al. (2008), it was found that 19% of women had moderate and 13% had severe depression.
 Therefore, it is easy to understand that infertile women are highly vulnerable to psychiatric issues like depression.
-More interestingly, the direction of relationship can be exactly opposite too.
+More interestingly, the direction of the relationship can be exactly the opposite too.
 It is also possible that you are not being able to conceive even after taking consultation from a good gynecologist because of your depression.
-Researchers like Lapane et. al suggests that a history of depressive symptoms increased risk of subsequent infertility.
+Researchers like Lapane et. al suggests that a history of depressive symptoms increased the risk of subsequent infertility.

 - Decreased sexual activity.